NCIP/Trinity_CTAT_galaxy/README.md

 # Trinity_CTAT_galaxy
 Files needed for Galaxy tools used to run Trinity_CTAT workflows.

+## Environment Variables
-## The following environment variables are needed by various tools in this suite:
+The following environment variables are needed by various tools in this suite:
 FUSION_RESOURCES - contains gencode19 gtf files, bowtie indices, Hg19 fasta and fai files, star indices and gmap indices files for Fusion tools
 MUTATION_RESOURCES - contains jar files for mutation as well as Hg19 fasta, bed and star indices; required vcf files and cravat files.
 TOOLS - the folder that contains Trinity_CTAT and SciEDPipeR